I. Introduction To The Concept Of Standard Deviation

 (where: SQR() represents the square root function; p is the probability of appearance and N symbolizes the number of trials).

 Suppose we toss a coin 100 times (N=100).
-The probability of heads is p=1/2=0.5.
+The probability of heads is p = 1/2 = 0.5.
 The standard deviation is SQR{100 * 0.5 * 0.5} = SQR(100 * .25) =SQR(25) = 5.
 The expected number of heads in 100 tosses is 0.5 * 100 = 50.
 The rule of normal probability proves that in 68.2% of the cases, the number of heads will fall within one standard deviation from the number of expected successes (50).
 That is, if we repeat 1000 times the event of tossing a coin 100 times, in 682 cases we'll encounter a number of heads between 45 and 55.

-3. The Statistical Standard Deviation (in Statistics)
+3. Statistical Standard Deviation (in Statistics)

 There is no formula to calculate the statistics standard deviation directly (?)
 That's what they told you in school.
 That's what they say in other public places with the self-proclaimed goal of education.
 Only an algorithm can lead to the standard deviation of a data series.
 Indeed, the algorithm is always available.
 The following are the steps of the algorithm implemented in my freeware Super Formula.
 Sum up data; calculate the mean average (sum total divided by the number of elements); deduct each element of the collection from the average; raise each difference to the power of 2; add up the squared differences; divide the new sum total by the number of elements in the data series; the result represents the variance; the square root of the variance represents the famous standard deviation.